There several areas in which Academia stubbornly clings to orthodox dogma, regardless of a growing body of compelling evidence to the contrary.

 I confess to thinking this one was done and dusted.
 Only a crackpot could disbelieve it.
 But when I saw this video, and examined their arguments, I began to rethink my position.
 Then I encountered other intelligent analyses.

-To be fair, a good number of the points of attack on the moon landing seem to have been reasonably debunked.
-But not all of them.
+To be fair, a good number of the points of attack on the moon landing seem to have been thoroughly debunked.
+But not all of them, as far as I can tell.
 Nowhere near all of them, in fact.
 To be entirely accurate, only a few of the questions about the moon landing videos have been answered to my satisfaction.

 I am not the ultimate arbiter, of course.
 It’s not that I am the best possible judge of the matter.
 But I’m reasonably intelligent, and have no skin in the game.
 It doesn’t really matter to me whether we did or didn’t go.
 What does matter is the degree to which propaganda can become substitute for truth.
 That is one problem we cannot afford to ignore.